Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

     * Description - A short description of the asset
     * Resources - API Services or other resource types that are linked to this asset
     * Products - Information on products that are linked to this asset
-    * Access Rights - Shared teams can have a different type of access to this asset
+    * Access Rights - Shared teams can have different types of access to this asset
     * Version State - Draft, Active, Deprecated, Archived.
 See [Asset management](/docs/manage_asset_catalog/asset_lifecycle/) for additional information
     * Categories - Help classify assets into groups and find the asset by filtering on the Category
     * Tags - Labels to help find assets in the catalog